MMEZ88/schoool-university-managment/readme.md

 4.set scores
 0.back
 ```
-You can open the other menues in the same way and use their features as well.
+You can open the other menus in the same way and use their features as well.